Access Control19 min read

 Introduction

 The consequence is that remote access vulnerabilities are consistently among the primary initial access vectors in OT incidents.
-The Colonial Pipeline attack began with compromised VPN credentials.
+The Colonial Pipeline attack began with compromised VPN credentials on a shared gateway.
 The Oldsmar water treatment incident exploited a remote desktop tool with shared credentials.
-Dragos's annual threat intelligence reports consistently identify remote access exploitation as a leading OT attack entry point.
+Dragos's annual threat intelligence reports have identified remote access exploitation as a leading OT attack entry point year after year.
+When we review OT incidents at Beacon Security, remote access is where the story starts more often than not -- a compromised credential, a persistent VPN tunnel, a vendor account that was never deactivated after a project closed.

-The solution is not to eliminate remote access — that is operationally impractical.
+The solution is not to eliminate remote access, which is operationally impractical.
 It is to build a remote access architecture that provides the necessary connectivity while implementing the controls needed to detect and prevent unauthorized use.

 This guide provides a complete technical architecture for secure OT remote access, designed around IEC 62443 principles and grounded in the threat vectors that real-world attackers use.
 It covers infrastructure design, multi-factor authentication, session recording, vendor access management, and the operational processes required to keep the architecture secure over time.